fast-average-color/fast-average-color/README.md

     defaultColor: [255, 0, 0, 255]
 });

+// From loaded image without ignored color
+// For example, to ignore the white background in logos color = fac.getColor({
+    ignoredColor: [255, 255, 255, 255]
+});

 // From loaded image with precision color = fac.getColor({
     // Modes: 'speed' (by default) or 'precision'.